 One of the conditions for processing personal data as set out in DPA 1998, Sch 2 is that the individual whom the personal data is about has consented to the processing.
 Consent is also a condition for the processing of sensitive personal data under DPA 1998, Sch 3.

-In addition, when a data controller intends to
+In addition, when a data controller intends to transfer personal data outside

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.